 You know those moments when everybody knows what’s going on and you’re the only clueless person around?
 Expect many more of them.

-Not staying up to date on Facebook statuses, Instagram updates, and Twitter goings-on equals missing out on all the juicy references in conversations.
+Not staying up to date on Facebook statuses, Instagram updates, Twitter goings-on, and social media slang equals missing out on all the juicy references in conversations.
 Quite often, you won’t get jokes because “you had to be there”.
 You’ll also have to field requests to join other, often obscure, social networks.

 Want to see your best friend’s vacation photos?
 You’ll have to wait for her to mail them to you.
 It’s not like you can log in to Facebook or Instagram yourself to see them, can you?
 Meanwhile, everyone you know has seen them already.